LCPS Academy of Science (AOS)

 · Interview: An interview may be requested by the Admission Committee as part of the selection process.

-August 11th - Part 1 of AOS Application open for completion AOS website
+August 3 - Part 1 of AOS Application open for completion AOS website.

-September 13th - Parent/student Info Session and Open House at the Academy of Science fron 9:00-noon
+September 12 - Parent/student Info Session and Open House at the Academy of Science from 9:00-noon.

-September 25th, - Absolute Deadline to submit Part 1 of AOS Application and registration for PSAT for the 2014-15 admission process.
+October 8 - Absolute Deadline to submit Part 1 of AOS Application and registration for SAT for the 2015-16 admission process.
 No applications will be accepted after this date.

-October 18th - PSAT administered at Dominion High School for all AOS applicants.
-Upon completion of PSAT testing students will receive a short break, then complete the the writing prompt portion of the AOS application.
+November 7 - SAT and CCTDI administered at Dominion High School for all AOS applicants.
+Upon completion of SAT testing students will receive a short break, then complete the the writing prompt portion of the AOS application.